andrewhslr419/ds_salary_project/README.md

   Through the analysis of this data it was clear to see that the range of jobs a data scientist can perform is vast.
 Depending on your skill set you can expect to earn well into the six figure range and someone starting out, in a smaller city, can predict they will start near .
 What is very apparent in the data is getting good at being a data scientist, can set you up for a very lucrative life.

-  A new dev's best option for a high base salary fora first job and an affordable cost of living is in Texas.
+  A new dev's best option for a high base salary and an affordable cost of living is in Texas.
 Where a 1 bedroom apartment in Austin averages $1,307.
   California offers a slightly higher payrate but the average 1 bedroom apartment in the bay area runs $3,085.

 As for the companies offering a lower base salary, cost of living comes into play.
 The average rent for a 1 bedroom apartment in Kansas is $631.